-- A shortage of trade workers has resulted in a labor shortage at a time with demand for construction is booming.
+- A shortage of trade workers has resulted in a labor shortage at a time when demand for construction is booming.
 One solution is to attract more women to the trades.

-- Women have already succeeded in a variety of projects and are running their own companies or helping their employers grow.
+- Women in construction have already succeeded in a variety of projects and are running their own companies or helping their employers grow.

-- Women in leadership roles in construction feel strongly that the trades are an excellent career choice for girls and young women.
+- Women in the trades in leadership roles in construction feel strongly that the trades are an excellent career choice for girls and young women.

 “Don’t ever let your gender hold you back,” says Alexandra Nicholson, Director of Marketing and Operations at Plumbing, Heating and Air Conditioning in Framingham, MA.
 “Whether in the business support side or as a technician, you can excel at anything you put your mind to.”